CJepps/Milestone-One/README.md

 ---
 As a user I want to be able to view the site on my preferred device (mobile, tablet, desktop)

-- Manual testing was undertaken to ensure that each section of the page was viewed correctly at major resolutions
+- Manual testing was undertaken to ensure that each section of the page was viewed correctly at all standard device resolutions

 As a user I want to be given an easy way to navigate to the content i want to view.